UUDigitalHumanitieslab/historic-hebrew-dates/README.md

 [![Build Status](https://travis-ci.com/UUDigitalHumanitieslab/historic-hebrew-dates.svg?token=gbE1yWiPSuz64uDZEWzs&branch=develop)](https://travis-ci.com/UUDigitalHumanitieslab/historic-hebrew-dates)

+WARNING: this library is very rough around the edges

 # Historic Hebrew Dates

 Python library and console application for extracting Hebrew and Aramaic dates from historic texts.
 It includes a graphical editor to specify, modify and test the search patterns.